gincoat/gincoat.github.io/docs/introduction.md

 - ORM (GORM)
 - Cache (Redis)
 - TLS
-- Context Package Integrator
 - Live-Reloading for development
 - Features Control

 ## Architecture
-The architecture is similar to `MVC` architecture, there is a `routes.go` file where you can define all your routes and their `handlers`, the handler is simply a method that gets executed when the request is received, you can think of it like a controller's action in `MVC`
+The architecture is similar to `MVC`, where there is a routes file `http/routes.go` in which you can map all your app routes to their handlers.
+Handlers are simply methods that get executed when the matching request is received, you can think of it like a controller's action in `MVC`

 #### The request journey:
 `Request -> Routing -> Middleware -> Handler -> Middleware -> Json Response`